• Skip to main content

 Why Invest in Glasgow?

-Glasgow is one of the UK’s biggest student centres so good for student landlords.
-The University of Glasgow has 27,000 students with its main Gilmorehill campus in the West End – it has a £1 billion campus expansion plan.
-The University of Strathclyde has around 21,500 students with the main campus to the northeast of the city centre.
-Its students tend to look for accommodation in the East End.
+Glasgow is one of the UK’s biggest student centres so has opportunities for student accommodation landlords.
+The University of Glasgow has 27,000 students with its main Gilmorehill campus in the West End which is also popular for student accommodation.
+The University of Strathclyde has around 21,500 students with the main campus to the north east of the city centre and students tend to look for accommodation in the East End.
 Glasgow Caledonian University in the city centre has around 16,500 students.
 Students also look for student lettings in the Southside.

 Quick Links